25 Classic Exhibits Tips — Final Day

 tipsday5

 Just ask Nokia and Blackberry.
 But that doesn’t mean you can ignore it.
-So, let’s end on a happy note and chat about trends.
-Namely, what we’ve seen in 2016 that (we believe) will continue in 2017.
+So, let’s end on a happy note and chat about tips and trends.
+Namely, what we’ve seen in 2016 and what (we believe) will continue in 2017.

 Tip #21 — Charging Stations